perguth/greasemonkey_fix_heise_preisvergleich/README.md

 ```

 1. `CTRL+C` to end the watch process - it generated our needed output already.
-- Now just drag and drop the fresh `fix_heise_preisvergleich.user.js`` into your Firefox.
+- Now just drag and drop the fresh `fix_heise_preisvergleich.user.js` into your Firefox.

 # Development

-- Don't forget to enable `extensions.greasemonkey.fileIsGreaseable` in FF so Greasemonkey will run on local files.
+1. Don't forget to enable `extensions.greasemonkey.fileIsGreaseable` in FF so Greasemonkey will run on local files.
+- Install once in FF/Greasemonkey then replace the `fix_heise_preisvergleich.user.js` with a softlink to the automatically generated file in your local repo.
+That way Greasemonkey will always have the most recent script.

 ## Original spec string